undergrad-partner-school

 Deadlines

 Be sure to apply to this school by February 15.
-For transfer students, the application deadline is July 1.
+For transfer students, note that the application deadline is July 1.

 Retention Rate

-As reported in 2023, the freshman retention rate for Siena College was 85.4%, a reflection of the high standards and excellent educational experience at this school.
+As reported in 2025, the freshman retention rate for Siena University was 82.69%, demonstrating the exceptional quality of the educational experience at this institution.

 The graduation rate is another indicator to take into account.
-This metric measures how efficiently students complete their degrees within a specific time period.
-The six-year graduation rate at this school is 77%, which is considered an above-average graduation rate.
+It reflects the proportion of students who obtain their degrees within the expected timeframe.
+The six-year graduation rate at this school is 75%, which is considered an above-average graduation rate.

 Student Body